ssiloti/bep-persistent-credit/one-hop-rep.rst

 While the client is receiving piece data from a peer which has sent an ``attribution`` message it SHALL periodically send ``receipt`` messages to that peer.
 These SHALL include the client's local state for that peer as well as fractional receipts for all intermediaries listed in the most recently sent ``attribution`` message.

-While the client is sending piece data to a peer after having sent an ``attribution`` message it SHOULD periodically send ``update_standing`` messages to all intermediaries listed in the ``attribution`` message.
-Intermediaries are located by issuing a ``get`` DHT query with its reputation id as the target.
+When the client receives a ``receipt`` message it SHOULD forward all of the receipts to their corresponding intermediaries using ``update_standing`` messages.
+Intermediaries are located by issuing a ``get`` DHT query with their reputation id as the target.
 The response to this query MUST be a mutable item signed by the key used to generate the intermediary's reputation id.

 For peer p, a standing update cannot cause (\* c> p) to exceed (c <- p) + (\* <c p) - (c -> p).
 Any standing update which would violate this constraint is rejected either in part or in full.